haoshu2017/haoshu2017.github.io/_pages/about_einstein.md

 Hi, welcome to my website!
 I was born in China and moved to the U.S for my graduate program in 2014.
-Both of my parents were archaeologist but I decided to be a little "modern", and eventually became a sociologist and demographer in 2022.
+Both of my parents were archaeologists but I decided to be more "modern", and eventually became a sociologist and demographer in 2022.

 I have lived in Lansing (MI), College Park (MD), and eventually settled in the Northern Virginia area in 2023.
 When I am not working, I usually take walks in NoVa Parks and bead jewelries.
 In 2024, I am planning to get better in Cantonese and visit Europe!